Everything Controversial

 BlackStar Film Festival Staff Portrait 2022

 The Blackstar Film Festival staff stand for a beacon of light for Art Institutions in Philadelphia.
 The community of various arts institutions and organizations have a joint mission in Philadelphia and throughout the global art scene.
 The new found realization of course comes from a world of activism, and systems intended to serve diverse communities.
-Through understanding and acknowledgement to these practices unforeseen in cultural backgrounds that have, like folk artists from centennials, or large amusement like displays of cultures from the 20th century, we are now seeing changes to organization’s missions, and specifically the literature in the distribution of power within the institutions.
+Through understanding and acknowledgement to these practices unforeseen in cultural backgrounds that have, like folk artists from centennials, or large amusement like displays of cultures from the 20th century, we are now seeing changes to organization’s missions, and specifically the literature on the distribution of power, racism, cultural institutions, and the archival process.

 Theatre Exile